dmitriy-chernysh/dmitriy-chernysh/README.md

 I'm a Software Engineer from Ukraine with over 10 years of experience in Software Development.

-8 years I've been dealing mostly with Android Development and building modern [native] apps for devices running on Android 6+ .
-It covers about ~98% of all Android devices nowadays.
+Since 2015 I've mostly been dealing with Android Development and building modern [native] apps for devices running on Android 8+ .
+It covers about ~95% of all Android devices nowadays.

 ##
 ### :heavy_check_mark: In 2024 my main tech. stack